TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Lock.md

 <br />

-Sometimes, business have public repositories.
-This case will not be different, if we click on "Explore" there is a public repository:
+In many cases, orgizations expose public repositories, this instance is no exception.

+By clicking on "Explore" we notice that there is one:

 <br />